gossie/array-pipe/README.md

 # array-pipe

-The project defines a pipe method as a polyfill for arrays, that enables developers to perform multiple operations with only iterating over the array once.<br/>
+The project defines a pipe method as a polyfill for arrays, that enables developers to perform multiple operations with only iterating over as few elements as possible.<br/>
 Imagine you have an array of string encoded numbers and want to check if there is one that is dividable by two.
 ```typescript
 const result: boolean = ['1', '2', '3', '4', '5', '6', '7', '8', '9', '10']